We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 };

-As long as the extra elements are stored after the base ones, variables of type struct special
+As long as the extra members are stored after the base ones, variables of type struct special

 can be considered struct base